10 Ways to get over job burnout

 You might think that you need them to cal your nerves or just a quick energy boost, you are wrong.
 Do some other things, replace these bad habits with something else like taking a walk, engaging in a hobby, or simply just sit quietly.

 6. Stay focused

 A US Government report found that office workers are productive for on average two hours and fifty-six minutes per day.
-The rest off the time is wasted on social media or interruptions.
+The rest of the time is wasted on social media or interruptions.

-For the next hour set clear goals: avoid distractions and interruptions, focus 100 % and then reward your self with a break.
+For the next hour set clear goals: avoid distractions and interruptions, focus 100 % and then reward yourself with a break.
 It is simple work, rest, and repeat.
-But many times is to hard to do this.
+But many times is too hard to do this.